 All cases meeting the eligibility criteria were included to prevent selection bias.
-We enrolled a total of 6978 patients admitted to the ED due to traumatic injuries between April 2021 and April 2022.
-Patients with non-traumatic injuries or those presenting to the ED for any other reasons were subsequently excluded.
-Additionally, 152 patients were excluded due to a lack of information.
-Moreover, 2348 patients under the age of 18 were excluded from the study.
-Further 1926 patients were excluded because they had mono-trauma.
-Moreover, 2015 patients with a SI < 1.0 were excluded due to determine severe injuries.
+We enrolled 6,978 patients admitted to the ED due to traumatic injuries between April 2021 and April 2022.
+Patients with non-traumatic injuries or those presenting to the ED for any other reason were subsequently excluded.
+Additionally, 152 patients were excluded because of a lack of information.
+Moreover, 2,348 patients under the age of 18 years were excluded from the study.
+Furthermore, 1,926 patients were excluded because they had mono-trauma.
+Moreover, 2015 patients with a SI <1.0 were excluded because of severe injuries.
 The remaining 537 patients were included in the study (Figure 1).